d12frosted/elpa-mirror/nongnu/subed-readme.txt

-  Then you can add the following to your Emacs configuration (typically `~/.config/emacs/init.el', `~/.emacs.d/init.el', or `~/.emacs'; you can create this file if it doesn't exist yet):
+  Then you can add the following to your Emacs configuration (typically `~/.config/emacs/init.el', `~/.emacs.d/init.el', or `~/.emacs'; you can create this file if it doesn't exist yet).
+Here's a configuration
+  example:

   ┌────
-  │ ;; Note the reference to the subed subdirectory
-  │ (add-to-list 'load-path "/path/to/subed/subed")
+  │ ;; Note the reference to the subed subdirectory, instead of the one at the root of the checkout │ (add-to-list 'load-path "/path/to/subed/subed")
   │ (require 'subed-autoloads)
+  │
+  │ (with-eval-after-load 'subed-mode
+  │ 	;; Remember cursor position between sessions
+  │ 	(add-hook 'subed-mode-hook 'save-place-local-mode) │ 	;; Break lines automatically while typing
+  │ 	(add-hook 'subed-mode-hook 'turn-on-auto-fill)
+  │ 	;; Break lines at 40 characters
+  │ 	(add-hook 'subed-mode-hook (lambda () (setq-local fill-column 40)))
+  │ 	;; Some reasonable defaults
+  │ 	(add-hook 'subed-mode-hook 'subed-enable-pause-while-typing) │ 	;; As the player moves, update the point to show the current subtitle │ 	(add-hook 'subed-mode-hook 'subed-enable-sync-point-to-player) │ 	;; As your point moves in Emacs, update the player to start at the current subtitle │ 	(add-hook 'subed-mode-hook 'subed-enable-sync-player-to-point) │ 	;; Replay subtitles as you adjust their start or stop time with M-[, M-], M-{, or M-}
+  │ 	(add-hook 'subed-mode-hook 'subed-enable-replay-adjusted-subtitle) │ 	;; Loop over subtitles
+  │ 	(add-hook 'subed-mode-hook 'subed-enable-loop-over-current-subtitle) │ 	;; Show characters per second
-  └────
+  │ 	(add-hook 'subed-mode-hook 'subed-enable-show-cps)) └────

-  and reload your configuration with `M-x eval-buffer' or restart Emacs.
+  You can reload your configuration with `M-x eval-buffer' or restart Emacs.

   If you want to try a branch (ex: `derived-mode'), you can use the following command inside the `subed' directory: